-- 6.4.3 performing an overhead service; - 6.4.4 performing a forehand stroke; and - 6.4.5 performing a backhand stroke. - 6.5 The Player will also be designated a Sport Class Status, which serves to indicate (i) whether or not he/she will be required to undertake Player Evaluation in the future, and (ii) and whether his/her designated Sport Class may be subject to Protest. - 6.6 Player Evaluation therefore encompasses the following steps: - 6.6.1 assessment of whether a Player has an Eligible Impairment within the meaning of Article 6.1 (see Article 7); - 6.6.2 assessment of whether the Eligible Impairment has a functional impact on the Player that meets or exceeds the Minimum Impairment Criteria (see Article 8); - 6.6.3 if so, the allocation to the Player of a Sport Class of either Open Division or Quad Division, depending on the degree to which his/her impairment limits his/her ability to execute the Fundamental Activities, and designation of a Sport Class Status (see Article 9); - 6.6.4 if applicable, assessment of whether a Player in the Quad Division should be permitted to use Adaptive Equipment, due to the degree to which his/her more severe degree of impairment limits his/her ability to execute the Fundamental Activities (see Article 10); and - 6.6.5 if applicable, assessment of whether a Player is eligible to compete in wheelchair tennis in accordance with the Transitional Provisions (see Appendix Four). - 6.7 By filing a Medical Registration Form with the ITF, registering for an International Player Identification Number (IPIN), and/or entering an ITF Wheelchair Tournament, a Player is certifying that he/she satisfies the requirements of Articles 6.1 and 6.2 and so is eligible to participate in ITF Wheelchair Tournaments, subject to the ITF Wheelchair Tennis Regulations.
-Unless he/she applies to compete in the Quad Division, and is eligible to do so, the Player will be deemed to be eligible only to compete in the Open Division. - 6.8 The ITF may rely on the Player's certification that he/she satisfies the requirements of Articles 6.1 and 6.2 to allow him/her to start competing in the Open Division, but by doing so it does not waive any rights.
+- 6.5.1 manoeuvring a wheelchair around the court; - 6.5.2 gripping the racquet; - 6.5.3 performing an overhead service; - 6.5.4 performing a forehand stroke; and - 6.5.5 performing a backhand stroke. - 6.6 The Player will also be designated a Sport Class Status, which serves to indicate (i) whether or not he/she will be required to undertake Player Evaluation in the future, and (ii) whether his/her designated Sport Class may be subject to Protest. - 6.7 Player Evaluation therefore encompasses the following steps: - 6.7.1 assessment of whether a Player may have an Eligible Impairment within the meaning of Article 6.1 (see Article 7); - 6.7.2 assessment of whether the Eligible Impairment has a functional impact on the Player that meets or exceeds the Minimum Impairment Criteria (see Article 8); - 6.7.3 if so, the allocation to the Player of a Sport Class of either Open Division or Quad Division, depending on the degree to which his/her impairment limits his/her ability to execute the Fundamental Activities, and designation of a Sport Class Status (see Article 9); and - 6.7.4 if applicable, assessment of whether a Player in the Quad Division should be permitted to use Adaptive Equipment, due to the degree to which his/her more severe degree of impairment limits his/her ability to execute the Fundamental Activities (see Article 10). - 6.8 By filing a Medical Registration Form (MRF) with the ITF, registering for an International Player Identification Number (IPIN), and/or entering an ITF Wheelchair Tournament, a Player is certifying that he/she satisfies the requirements of Articles 6.1 and 6.2 and so is eligible to participate in ITF Wheelchair Tournaments, subject to the ITF Wheelchair Tennis Regulations.
+Unless he/she applies to compete in the Quad Division, and is eligible to do so, the Player will be deemed to be eligible only to compete in the Open Division. - 6.9 In accordance with article 7.8 in the IPC International Standard for Athlete Evaluation, the ITF may rely on the Player's MRF, supporting evidence and certification that he/she satisfies the requirements of Articles 6.1 and 6.2 to allow him/her to start competing in the Open or Quad Division (subject to the provisions of Article 16.3), but by doing so it does not waive any rights.
 In accordance with Article 16.3, the ITF will designate the Player with Sport Class Status New (N), and it has the right at any time in its absolute discretion to investigate and/or to require the Player to demonstrate to its satisfaction that he/she does in fact satisfy the requirements of Articles 6.1 and 6.2.